-Home-school Admissions Policy
+Homeschool Admissions Policy

-1. Application for Admission
+Application for Admission

-Note: Application fee(s) are non-refundable and non-transferrable.
+The application fee for the residential program is $50.
+Application fee(s) are non-refundable and non-transferrable.

-Although the University does not require specific high school courses for admission, successful applicants usually have completed:
+Although the university does not require specific high school courses for admission, successful applicants usually have completed:

-- at least 4 years of English
+- At least 4 years of English

 - 2 years of college preparatory mathematics